MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 1. **Silent sync on app start** *(the simplest, default behavior)*.
 Your app will automatically download available updates, and apply them the next time the app restarts (like the OS or end user killed it, or the device was restarted).
 This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.

     ```javascript
-    // Fully silent update which keeps the app in
+    // Fully silent update that keeps the app in
     // sync with the server, without ever
     // interrupting the end user
     class MyApp extends Component {}